-Bardet-Biedl syndrome (BBS) is a life-threatening, ultra-rare orphan disease with a prevalence of approximately one in one hundred thousand in North America, which we estimate has an addressable patient population of approximately 1,500 to 2,500 patients in the United States.
-BBS is a monogenic disorder that causes severe obesity and hyperphagia (extreme, unrelenting hunger) as well as vision loss, polydactyly, kidney abnormalities, and other signs and symptoms.
-For these patients, hyperphagia and obesity can have significant health consequences for which there is currently no approved treatment.
-Recent scientific studies identify deficiencies affecting the MC4 pathway as a potential cause of the obesity and hyperphagia associated with BBS.
+Bardet-Biedl syndrome is a life-threatening, ultra-rare orphan disease with a prevalence of approximately one in 100,000 in North America, which we estimate has an addressable patient population of approximately 1,500 to 2,500 patients in the U.S. Bardet-Biedl syndrome is a monogenic disorder that causes severe obesity and hyperphagia as well as vision loss, polydactyly, kidney abnormalities, among other signs and symptoms.
+Currently, there are no approved or effective therapies for Bardet-Biedl syndrome.

-Additional Rare Genetic Deficiencies in the MC4 Pathway
+Additional Upstream Genetic Defects in the MC4 Pathway

-We are also focusing on additional upstream MC4 pathway deficiencies for which setmelanotide can function as replacement therapy and provide activation of the pathway downstream of the defect, promoting satiety and weight control.
-The company is currently evaluating setmelanotide for the treatment of the following genetic disorders of obesity: POMC deficiency obesity, LepR deficiency obesity, Prader-Willi syndrome, Bardet-Biedl syndrome, Alström syndrome, POMC heterozygous deficiency obesity, and POMC epigenetic disorder.
+We are also focusing on additional upstream MC4 pathway deficiencies for which setmelanotide can function as replacement therapy and provide activation of the pathway downstream of the defect, promoting satiety and weight control, including Alström syndrome, POMC heterozygous deficiency obesity, and POMC epigenetic disorders.